coolsamson7/aspyx/README.md

         ...
 ```

-If required a coercion will be executed.
+If required type coercion will be applied.

 Configuration values are managed centrally using a `ConfigurationManager`, which aggregates values from various configuration sources that are defined as follows.